-Are ideal cut diamonds worth it?
+Are ideal-cut diamonds worth it?

 An ideal cut is definitely worth it.
-It has a solid ‘zero’ rating of the American Gem Society’s grading scale.
+It has a solid zero rating on the American Gem Society’s grading scale.
 It has fine cuts that look fascinating like no other diamond cut category in the market.
 However, an ideally cut diamond might not have the perfect internal symmetry like the true hearts (hearts and arrows) but it offers great workmanship at a lower budget than the former.

 The ideal cut is definitely the farthest that a company can go with its cutting and grinding methods.
-The ideal cut is always overshadowed by the true hearts but is easily available at any online store.
+The ideal cut is always overshadowed by true hearts but is easily available at any online store.
 This cut is a standard-bearer on the AGA and GIA scale.

 Which cut of a diamond has the most sparkle?

 This is a no-brainer if you have read our article already.
 The true heart cut has a perfect internal symmetry that allows it to reflect the majority of light without any leakage.
 Cloud formation inside the diamond is not a possibility when using the true hearts cut diamond.

 The eight hearts below gather the light and reflect it to the eight arrow-shaped facets to keep it glowing.
 On the other hand, the ideal cut has considerably sharp cuts that promise maximum reflection but the symmetry is where it lags behind.

 What is a true heart diamond?

 A true heart cut diamond is amongst the most fascinating and bought products from James Allen.
 The diamond shape used in a true heart is either a round or a princess.
 On some occasions, you might find a cushion-shaped diamond with the same symmetry.